shengt25/micropython-plotter/README.md

 This library helps you visualize data from your MicroPython device instantly.
 Follow these steps to get started.

-### Installation
+## Installation

-Before coding, you need to put the library on your device.
+Before coding, you need to install the library for plotting on your device.
+There are three ways to do it:

+### Use the installation helper in the program (recommend)
+1. Connect your device to the computer
+2. On the toolbar, click the button called `Install Plot Lib` (on the right)

+### Use the installation script
+1. Connect your device to the computer
-1. Install `mpremote` package in your python environment
+2. Make sure you have `mpremote` package in your python environment, or install it.

-2. Use the `install.sh` or `install.cmd` script
+3. Run the `install.sh` or `install.cmd` script in your terminal

-or:
+### Use other tools

-1. Connect your device to your computer.
+1. Connect your device to the computer

-2. Open Thonny.
+2. Open tools such as Thonny.
 3. Upload the `signal_plotter.py` file to the **`lib`** folder on your device.

-### How to Use in Code
+## How to Use in Code

 Using the plotter is very easy.